 You can opt for over-the-ear headphones that connect the right and left speakers with some sort of headband, or you can go totally wireless with earbuds.
 For some people, over-the-head options aren't as secure, while others find that earbuds just won't stay put in their ears.

 "Whatever option you choose, it's important to be sure they provide a secure fit over or in the ears for running," Brown says.
 You also want to consider whether they're shock-absorbent and water-resistant if you frequently go on outdoor runs that might make them more vulnerable to weather.

 For some people, sound quality is at the top of their list.
 They don't want to just listen to music; they want to hear and feel the vibration, too.
 But if you want to hear your jams at their best, you will probably need to pay for it.
 The more expensive headphones tend to offer the best sound quality.
 However, you can find exceptions.

 Wireless headphones are the popular choice nowadays, but remember that these tools connect to your phone or music device via Bluetooth.
 The best Bluetooth headphones for running come from established tech brands, such as Bose, Samsung and Jaybird.

 If your headphones aren't great quality and don't provide a good connection, your music may cut in and out, which can be extremely distracting on runs, Brown says.

 4. Battery Life

 If you're a marathon runner and frequently go for long runs that last hours, you need a pair of running headphones or earbuds that can last as long as your legs do.
-There's nothing worse than losing that pump-up mix in those final miles when you need the boost the most, Tamir says.
+You don't want to lose that pump-up mix in the final miles when you need the boost the most, Tamir says.